MicrosoftDocs/cpp-docs.it-it/docs/standard-library/functional-functions.md

 ### <a name="parameters"></a>Parametri

-`pred` Il predicato unario da negare.
+*pred* predicato unario da negare.

 ### <a name="return-value"></a>Valore restituito